Graduate Council Bylaws

 - One at-large graduate student representative.

 The ex-officio, non-voting members of the Graduate Council are the following:

-- The Graduate Dean;
+- The Director of Graduate Studies;

 - The Director of Karrmann Library or designee;

 - The Director of the Distance Learning Center.